Covid 19 coronavirus: Auckland heads back into level 3 lockdown at midday - what you need to know

 Aucklanders should use a mask if they leave the house to access essential services.
 The rest of the country should wear a mask in situations where they can't socially distance.

+Ardern said Aucklanders should keep an eye out for their neighbours.
 "We have come too far to go backwards.
 Be strong and be kind.

-"We know what to do because we have successfully done this before."
+We know what to do because we have successfully done this before."

-For the rest of NZ, mass gatherings will be limited to 100 people.
+For the rest of New Zealand, mass gatherings will be limited to 100 people.

-Director general of health Ashley Bloomfield also advised aged residential care facilities to stop all visits, given how vulnerable older people are to Covid-19.
+Director general of health Ashley Bloomfield also advised aged residential care facilities to stop all visits, given how vulnerable older people were to Covid-19.

 He said the four confirmed cases were in one family acquired from an unknown source, with no link to overseas travel or managed isolation.